Arunprakash-A/Arunprakash-a.github.io/_posts/2023-12-18-Constrained-Optimization.md

 </p>
 <b> Important: </b> The above relation only holds at the point $(x_0,y_0)$

 The $\lambda$ is called <b> Lagrange multiplier </b>.
-This helps us to scale the magnitude  of the gradient of constraint function to match the magnitude of the gradient of the objective function.
+This helps us to scale the magnitude of the gradient of the constraint function to match the magnitude of the gradient of the objective function.
 How do we make use of the equation to find $(x_0,y_0)$ ?

 <p align="center">